RoboJackets/igvc-software/documents/design/actual_barrel_segmentation.md

 - Create a subscriber that suscribes to the filtered non-ground data.
 - Use the clustering algorithm inside PCL.
 - (If necessary)Program a clustering algorithm that take in a pointcloud and returns a clustered pointcloud.
-- Both clustering algorithm is based on the same general idea.
-You pick a point in a pointcloud and get all the point within a certain radius.
-Repeat the last process recursively with all the points inside the radius are processed.
-This finish the segmentation of a cluster.
-After this, you pick another point and repeat this process.
+- The way the clustering algorithm works: (http://pointclouds.org/documentation/tutorials/cluster_extraction.php)
+'''
+1. create a Kd-tree representation for the input point cloud dataset P;
+2. set up an empty list of clusters C, and a queue of the points that need to be checked Q;
+3. then for every point pi in P, perform the following steps:
+	- add pi to the current queue Q;
+	- for every point pi in Q do:
+		- search for the set P^i_k of point neighbors of pi in a sphere with radius r < dth;
+		- for every neighbor pki in P^k_i, check if the point has already been processed, and if not add it to Q;
+	when the list of all points in Q has been processed, add Q to the list of clusters C, and reset Q to an empty list
+4. the algorithm terminates when all points \boldsymbol{p}_i \in P have been processed and are now part of the list of point clusters C
+'''
 - Visualized clustering result.
 - Tune the parameter of the optimal algorithm if necessary.
 - Use the clusters to calculate metrics (ex: position, num of barrels/)